PennLINC/FlywheelTools/Paper.md

 versatile tools for defining and manipulating a wide array of metadata in Flywheel BIDS curation.

-Importantly, because this heuristic file is implemented in Python, users are able to version control their files using Git, and shared with other tools such as Github.
+Importantly, because this heuristic file plain text Python code, users are able to version control their files using Git, and shared with other tools such as Github.
 Finally, when run on Flywheel as a gear, the heuristic file is automatically attached as an input to the analysis object created by